aiaaee/Stochastic-Gridworld-RL-Policy-Evaluation-and-Control-Methods/README.md

 ** Each algorithm was applied to learn value functions and optimal policies under ε‑greedy exploration.

+## Policies Used for Prediction
+In the prediction experiments, value estimation was performed under three different fixed policies, allowing a comparison of how Monte Carlo, TD(0), n‑step TD, and TD(λ) behave under varying policy structures:

+### Optimal-like Policy (Target Policy)

+A hand‑crafted policy designed to move the agent efficiently toward the terminal state.

+This policy serves as a near-optimal baseline for evaluating value estimation accuracy.

 ## How to Run
 ```
 # Clone the repository